Shoukshai/Tristan_Favier/readme.md

     - Because I want vue router.
 - Did I used any form of AI ?
     - Yes, for minor issue fix / easier time at refactoring code (faster) / code overhauls
+- Why Axios over mailto ?
+    - I had issue setting up mailto with my browser, and I wanted to use axios and my own mail server.
+However, because of exams being soon, I do not have the time to make one, so Instead I rely on [web3forms](https://web3forms.com)'s service.

 ## Tree
 ```bash